-IRS Form 1099-K came into existence as part of the 2008 Housing Assistance Tax Act—even though it has nothing to do with housing.
-This form endeavors to ensure that all online retailers are reporting sales for tax purposes.
-It requires credit card companies, such as MasterCard and Visa, and third-party processors, such as PayPal and Amazon, to report the payment transactions they process on behalf of retailers.
-Therefore, if you accept credit card payments online, you may end up with a 1099-K at the end of the year that summarizes all of your sales transactions with each processor.
+IRS Form 1099-K came into existence as part of the 2008 Housing and Economic Recovery Act—even though it has nothing to do with housing.
+This form was created in 2012 for the 2011 tax year to ensure that individuals and businesses report all of their income for tax purposes.
+It requires credit card companies, such as MasterCard and Visa, and third-party processors, such as PayPal and Amazon, to report the payment transactions they process for businesses.
+Therefore, if you accept credit card or electronic payments, you may end up with a 1099-K at the end of the year from each payment processor that summarizes all of your sales transactions.

 Who gets a 1099-K?

 Most retailers and businesses that accept online credit card payments and other electronic payments from customers will receive a 1099-K if its annual processing activity has met the following guidelines: